sfissel/diamond-pricing-analysis-project/README.md

 Blue Nile's claim that price is positively related to carat is supported by our analysis.

 ##
-For a detailed analysis and visualizations, please refer to the R Markdown code script and report in this repository.
+<em> For a detailed analysis and visualizations, please refer to the R Markdown code script and report in this repository.</em>